FineUploader/fine-uploader/readme.md

 * supports IE6-8, Firefox 3-4beta, Safari4-5, Chrome, Opera

 ### License ###
-This plugin is open sourced under <a href="http://www.gnu.org/copyleft/gpl.html">GNU GPL</a>.
+This plugin is open sourced under <a href="http://www.gnu.org/licenses/gpl-2.0.html">GNU GPL 2</a> or later.
 If this license doesn't suit you contact andrew (at) valums.com for another options.

 Please [donate][donation_link] if you are willing to support the further development of file upload plugin.